OPERA-Cal-Val/.github/profile/README.md

   - Tools needed to interface with the OPERA calval database as well as example notebooks demonstrating database functionality.

-In the near future we will add repos for DIST and radiometric terrain-corrected (RTC) products.
+In the near future we will add repos for the land-surface disturbance (DIST) and radiometric terrain-corrected (RTC) products.
 In the far future we will add repos for land-surface deformation (DISP) products.

 <!--